swpease/wrpease/about.md

 title: About
 date: '2017-11-01T03:00:00.000+00:00'
 banner_image: "/uploads/2022/01/07/about-page-hero-image.jpg"
-heading: About Warren Richard Pease
+heading: 'About '
-sub_heading: ''
+sub_heading: Warren Richard Pease
 layout: landing-page
 textline: A multidisciplinary centre of experts who are essential to patient-oriented research.